yash-gajjjar/Weather-Forecasting-Supervised-ML/README.md

 ![](https://i.imgur.com/5QNJvir.png)

 RainTomorrow is the target variable to predict.
 It means -- did it rain the next day, Yes or No?
-This column is Yes if the rain for that day was 1mm or more.

-### Source & Acknowledgements
+##### Source & Acknowledgements
 Observations were drawn from numerous weather stations.
 The daily observations are available from http://www.bom.gov.au/climate/data.

-An example of latest weather observations in Canberra: http://www.bom.gov.au/climate/dwo/IDCJDW2801.latest.shtml
+An example of the latest weather observations in Canberra: http://www.bom.gov.au/climate/dwo/IDCJDW2801.latest.shtml

-### Data source:
+##### Data source:
 http://www.bom.gov.au/climate/dwo/ and http://www.bom.gov.au/climate/data

 ### The following topics are used in this project: